qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 Relations Properties
 --------------------

-The :guilabel:`Relations` tab is used to define 1:n relations.
+The :guilabel:`Relations` tab is used to define 1:n relations and polymorphic relations.
 The relations are defined in the project properties dialog.
 Once relations exist for a layer, a new user interface element in the form view (e.g. when identifying a feature and opening its form) will list the related entities.
 This provides a powerful